Runtime service account

 If a user creates a service account, that user is automatically granted this permission; otherwise, a user with the correct permissions must grant the deployer this permission on the service account in order for the user to deploy.

 Deploying a new service with a non-default identity

 Before you deploy a service with a new identity, make sure that the service account you want to use is already created.
 If not, learn how to create and manage service accounts.

-Click CREATE SERVICE if you are configuring a service account on a new service you are deploying to.
-If you are configuring a service account on an existing service, then click on the service, then click DEPLOY NEW REVISION.
+Click CREATE SERVICE if you are configuring a new service you are deploying to.
+If you are configuring an existing service, click on the service, then click EDIT & DEPLOY NEW REVISION.

 Click the Service account dropdown and select the desired service account.

 You can update an existing service to have a new runtime service account by using the following command:

 gcloud run services update SERVICE --service-account SERVICE_ACCOUNT_EMAIL